Kurchatovsky District, Kursk Oblast: Geography

 The district is bordered on the north by Konyshyovsky District, on the east by Oktyabrsky District, on the south by Bolshesoldatsky District, and on the west by Lgovsky District.

+The Battles in 1941 and twice in 1943 were fought fiercely in that area and too many lives were lost.
+It was also part of the 1939-1941 Katyn Forest Abductions and also of the Massacres of Poles and Jews - all of them Males - on and from streets- some of them were Loyal Communists supporting the USSR.

 Administrative and municipal status

 Within the framework of administrative divisions, Kurchatovsky District is one of the twenty-eight in the oblast.
 The town of Kurchatov serves as its administrative center, despite being incorporated separately as a town of oblast significance—an administrative unit with the status equal to that of the districts.

 As a municipal division, the district is incorporated as Kurchatovsky Municipal District.
 The town of oblast significance of Kurchatov is incorporated separately from the district as Kurchatov Urban Okrug.